 };

-The run-time system guarantees that the update to the prediction model for each customer will be done sequentially, one by one.
-Therefore, WindFlow allows GPUs to be used for stateful stream processing using the common keyby paradigm.
-This approach is quite general and useful for a broad set of real-world applications.
-Of course, in case of associative functions, other operators on GPU can be used (e.g., Reduce_GPU and FFAT_Windows_GPU not shown in this example).
+The run-time system guarantees that updates to the prediction model for each customer are performed sequentially, one at a time.
+As a result, WindFlow enables GPUs to be used for stateful stream processing following the common key-by paradigm.
+This approach is general and applies to a wide range of real-world applications.
+Naturally, when dealing with associative functions, other GPU operators can be employed (e.g., Reduce_GPU and FFAT_Windows_GPU, which are not shown in this example).

 Source_Functor source_functor(records);